-Because I believe that the approach taken by Mr. SILJANDER and now by Mr. GUNDERSON is precisely in line with what we detailed in a letter that I was one of the primary authors of, back in December, where we said as conservatives that we think that it is important in order to speak out against apartheid and to act against apartheid, that we begin the process of curtailing new investment and that we move toward diplomatic and economic sanctions that made some sense.
+Because I believe that the approach taken by Mr. SILJANDER and now by Mr. GUNDERSON is precisely in line with what we detailed in a letter that I was one of the primary authors of, back in December, where we said as conservatives that we think that it is important in order to speak out against apartheid and to act against apartheid and that we move toward diplomatic and economic sanctions that made some sense.